ThaddaeusII/CSE-842-Project/README.md

 ### Setup:

 Here is our project repo.
-First, clone this repo whereever you want it stored locally.
+First, clone this repo wherever you want it stored locally.
 Then, get the data provided by cloning this repo: https://github.com/semantic-textual-relatedness/Semantic_Relatedness_SemEval2024.git.
 I recommend doing so inside the CSE-842-Project folder that way the filepaths don't need changed.